 There are two types of Ground Lease one is Subordinated and unsubordinated.

 - Subordinated Ground Lease – It is a type of lease where the owner gets all the benefits derived from the repair and maintenance done by the tenants.
 The owner of the land will have a less claiming power in this type of lease.

 - Unsubordinated Ground Lease – It is a type of lease where the landowner will enjoy maximum claiming power.
-The claiming power is in regard to the loan which the tenants usually take to make all the improvements in the property during their stay on the lease period agreed.
+The claiming power is regarding the loan which the tenants usually take to make all the improvements in the property during their stay on the lease period agreed.
 The owner can easily claim for the refund in case the tenants are found, defaulter.

 Example of Ground Lease

-There are many big corporates who purchase the piece of land in any big cities and then push that on lease to the tenant.
-The tenants in this case who are also big brands come to the owners and finalize one agreement.
+Many big corporates purchase the piece of land in any big cities and then push that on lease to the tenant.
+The tenants, in this case, who are also big brands come to the owners and finalize one agreement.
 The ground lease agreement is done for big property and big businesses.

-- The biggest and most prominent disadvantage of the ground lease is that the owner of the property may have less control in regard to the improvements and developments which tenants make.
+- The most significant and most prominent disadvantage of the ground lease is that the owner of the property may have less control in regard to the improvements and developments which tenants make.

-In some aspect it is beneficial for the tenant and the owner and in some respect it is not.
+In some aspects, it is beneficial for the tenant and the owner, and in some respect, it is not.
 The parties who are willing to get themselves indulged in this type of agreement must carefully read and understand all the lease terms and its effects in the future.

-This has been a guide to Ground Lease and its definition.
-Here we discuss how does ground lease work with its types, example, advantages, and disadvantages.
+This article has been a guide to Ground Lease and its definition.
+Here we discuss how does ground lease work with its types, for example, advantages and disadvantages.
 You can more about finance from the following articles –